Module 14: Handling Maintenance Requests – LandlordPass

 Frequently Asked Questions

-You still have a duty to maintain habitable conditions.
-Fix the problem, document the tenant's responsibility, and address the cost through the deposit claim or RTB process.
+You still have a duty to maintain habitable conditions under RTA s.32.
+Fix the problem to restore habitability, document the tenant's responsibility clearly, then address the cost through a deposit claim or RTB dispute resolution.
+Do not delay the repair while the cost dispute is unresolved.

-You are responsible for the initial repair, but the additional damage caused by the tenant's failure to report may be their responsibility.
-Document when you became aware vs. when the tenant knew.
-(Policy Guideline 1.)
+You are responsible for the initial repair, but additional damage caused by the tenant's failure to report may be shifted to them under RTB Policy Guideline 5 (Duty to Minimize Loss).
+Both parties have an obligation to take reasonable steps to reduce further damage.
+Document when you became aware versus when the tenant first knew about the problem.

-For one or two properties, a dedicated email and simple spreadsheet work fine.
-For larger portfolios, software like Buildium or TenantCloud saves time.
-The key is consistency.
+For one or two properties, a dedicated email address and a simple spreadsheet work fine.
+For larger portfolios, software like Buildium or TenantCloud saves time and creates automatic audit trails.
+The key is consistency — every request documented, every response timestamped.